avand/brioche/README.md

 ## What is it?

-A simple way to enter expenses, mileage, and hours into Google Docs from a text-message.
+A simple way to enter expenses, mileage, and hours into Google Docs from a text/SMS message.
 You can specify "m" or "M" for *mileage* driven, "d" or "D" for *dollars* spent and "h" or "H" for *hours* worked--good for overtime.

 For example, if you texted: